A Sleepless Winter

 She couldn’t bear it, couldn’t trust him, and couldn’t rest in the apartment below his; not anymore, not if she might miss something by succumbing to sleep.

 But in truth she didn’t want to be there to miss the signs anyway, and didn’t want to be there to hear them, either.
-She tried desperately to avoid being at home and threw herself into frequent late nights clubbing, though no matter where she was, she’d often end up barricading herself in a bathroom and crying from the stress anyway.
+She tried desperately to avoid being at home and threw herself into twice as many workouts and frequent late nights clubbing.
+Anxiety shrunk her stomach; she wasn’t managing to eat back the difference and wherever she went, she felt haunted by her own high school ghost.
+No matter where she was, she’d often end up barricading herself in a bathroom and crying from the stress.

 “KILL PEOPLE?”
 Athena interrupted, “We could have just let you KILL PEOPLE?”